herb-mc/extra_enchants/README.md

 - *Lifesteal* - Drain a small amount of health upon dealing damage

 #### Tools

+- *Antigravity* - Mined items will have no gravity

+- *Magnetic* - Items will attracted towards the holder

 - *Terraforming* - Massive increase in mining speed, but blocks drop nothing